DayLogger/freezed_result/README.md

 - [Result](https://pub.dev/packages/result) matches most of Swift's `Result` type.
 - [result_type](https://pub.dev/packages/result_type) which fully matches Swift, and some Rust.
 - [fluent_result](https://pub.dev/packages/fluent_result) allows multiple errors in a failure, and allows custom errors by extending a `ResultError` class.
 - [Dartz](https://pub.dev/packages/dartz) is a functional programming package whose `Either` type can be used as a substitute for `Result`.
 It has no concept of success and failure.
 Instead it uses `left` and `right`.
+It uses the functional name `fold` to accomplish what we do with `when`.